-Triple Braided’s approach to wellness is all about Standing Stronger Together!
-When we encourage, motivate and help one another, the results make us stronger.
-So Triple Braided designs integrated wellness plans around the life you’re already leading.
-Then we work together; sharing ideas, challenges and successes to uncover the real benefit of your strength: your happiness.
+Triple Braided’s approach is about Standing Stronger Together!
+When we encourage, motivate and support one another, the results make us stronger.

 The name Triple Braided comes from a verse in Ecclesiastes that says, “A person standing alone can be attacked and defeated, but two can stand back-to-back and conquer.
 Three are even better, for a triple braided cord is not easily broken.”

 Julie Satterfeal, MS, RDN, LD is a registered and licensed dietitian nutritionist with 20 years of experience in nutrition and wellness.
 Her practice uses an anti-diet approach to energize and inspire a healthy and joyful life through professional speaking engagements and providing programs for individuals and small groups.
 Julie recently published her first book, Ditch the Diet – How to Reclaim your Health and Enjoy Food, a tool to facilitate and inspire a change in mindset and motivation for her clients and the public at large.
 It is her mission to encourage a paradigm that helps our culture recover from the harmful physical and mental effects of dieting.
 Her current practice is located in Huntsville, Alabama where she is undertaking a grassroots effort to spread the message of her book through speaking, counseling, coaching, writing, and listening to the stories of those who reach out.

 Julie earned a Bachelor of Science in Human Nutrition and Foods from Virginia Tech in 1995, and a Master of Science from Illinois State University in 1999 alongside her dietetic internship.